vectordotdev/vector/website/content/en/guides/level-up/managing-complex-configs.md

 ```

 And for Vector to look for the configuration in the component type related folders,
-you need to start is using the `--config-dir` argument as follow.
+you need to start it using the `--config-dir` argument as follows.

 ```bash
 vector --config-dir /etc/vector